 Megan Moroney

-Megan Moroney's sunny demeanor belies her cleverness as a songwriter, an aesthetic showcased on her 2022 breakthrough single "Tennessee Orange" and its accompanying album Lucky.
-On that 2023 debut, Moroney's embrace of classic country songwriting tropes -- she's at ease with a boot-scooting boogie as she is with plaintive storytelling -- intertwined with a pop savviness and a contemporary sensibility.
-The album was a Top Ten success on the country charts and she followed it in early 2024 with the ballad "No Caller ID."
+Country-pop singer Megan Moroney's sunny demeanor belies her cleverness as a songwriter.
+This aesthetic was showcased on her 2022 breakthrough single, "Tennessee Orange," and its accompanying album, Lucky.
+On that 2023 debut, Moroney's embrace of classic country songwriting tropes -- she is as at ease with a boot-scooting boogie as she is with plaintive storytelling -- intertwined with a pop savviness and a contemporary sensibility.
+The album was a Top Ten success on the country charts, a feat she bested a year later with her follow-up, Am I Okay?, which reached number nine on the Billboard 200.
+Now in the upper echelons of music stardom, her third album, 2026's Cloud 9, included duets with Ed Sheeran and Kacey Musgraves.

 Born in 1997, Georgia native Megan Moroney was introduced to some of the songwriting greats of classic country, Southern rock, and Americana by her family as she was growing up.
 She also took piano lessons and would often sing with her father.
 Later, during her freshman year at the University of Georgia, an opportunity to open for Chase Rice at the Georgia Theatre in Athens compelled her to write her first song, "Stay a Memory," which she performed at the show.
 At the end of the school year, she told her parents that she wanted to decamp to Nashville; they encouraged her to complete her degree in music business before making the move.
 During her time at the university, she interned for Sugarland's Kristian Bush, and they kept in touch after she graduated and relocated to Nashville in 2020.